Closing the Nutritional Care Gap in Cancer Treatment

 Every patient deserves to receive malnutrition screening, reliable nutrition advice from healthcare professionals, and nutritional support when necessary.
 To achieve this, we need to integrate nutrition services into care frameworks by addressing gaps in workforce training, clinical pathways, dietetic services, and reimbursement schemes.

 Cancer has been a key health priority at the EU level.
 Europe’s Beating Cancer Plan, unveiled in 2021, sets out a common approach to cancer prevention, treatment, and care.
-However, despite the proven benefits of medical nutrition in cancer treatment and recovery, nutritional support is still omitted from the Plan.
+Yet, despite the European Parliament resolution on the report “Strengthening Europe in the fight against cancer” calling on Member States to incorporate clinical nutrition in all aspects of cancer care, nutritional support is still omitted from the Plan.

 Our Call to Action: Close the nutritional care gap